MSBuild Project Files

 Rebuildtarget - Packages get

--alphasuffix in NuGet - Outputs to
+-alphasuffix in NuGet - Outputs under

 debug.proj - Debug Builds